MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/linked-server-cannot-be-created.md

 ## Symptoms

-This problem might occur if you are connecting using a SQL Server Linked server to from a Windows 2022 Server or later to a SQL Server running on a lower version of Windows.
+This problem can occur if you are connecting from a Windows Server 2022 or later to a SQL Server running on a lower version of Windows using the SQL Server Linked Server functionality.

 ## Cause